 Medical issues could cause your child’s behavior!
 Don’t ignore them!
 Getting to the root cause of your child’s behavior can help them feel better and, subsequently, behave better.

-- Work with your doctor to address medical issues
+- Given these points, it is best to work with your doctor to address medical issues

-As stated above, behavior is a form of communication.
-Work with your child's providers to create a plan to help your child communicate more effectively.
+As shown above, behavior is a form of communication.
+Work with your child’s providers to create a plan to help your child communicate more effectively.

-- Limited communication causes frustration and feelings of being overwhelmed.
+- Generally, limited communication causes frustration and feelings of being overwhelmed.